[Formerly Sec. 31-308(b) and Sec. 31-308(d)]

 Fuessenich v.
 Dept. of Public Safety/State Police, 4416 CRB-1-01-7 (June 21, 2002).

 Donlin v.
-Cytec Industries, Inc., 4415 CRB-7-00-7 (June 5, 2002).
+Cytec Industries, Inc., 4415 CRB-7-01-7 (June 5, 2002), aff’d, 77 Conn.
+App.
+903 (2003)(per curiam).

 Barton v.
 Ducci Electrical Contractors, Inc., 4374 CRB-6-01-4 (March 25, 2002).

 Following Supreme Court decision in Barton, 248 Conn.
 793 (1999), which held § 31-308(b) constitutional, claimant sought compensation for permanent partial impairment to skin insofar as it caused permanent loss of or loss of use of several scheduled body parts.
 CRB held that this action was not precluded by doctrine of res judicata, as law did not clearly provide this route to compensation prior to Supreme Court ruling.
-However, CRB reversed the trier’s award of 20% permanency to five scheduled body parts, as treating dermatologist had simply extrapolated 20% permanency rating of skin to each of those body parts, rather than evaluating overall remaining function of said parts in light of skin damage.
+However, CRB reversed trier’s award of 20% permanency to five scheduled body parts, as treating dermatologist had simply extrapolated 20% permanency rating of skin to each of those body parts, rather than evaluating overall remaining function of said parts in light of skin damage.
 Rating was not given within reasonable degree of medical probability.
 Remanded.
-Prior decision in Barton, 3569 CRB-8-97-3 (March 26, 1998), § 31-308(b) (constitutional issue certified to Appellate Court, and later to Supreme Court).
+Prior decision at Barton, 3569 CRB-8-97-3 (March 26, 1998), § 31-308(b) (constitutional issue certified to Appellate Court, and later to Supreme Court).

 Safford v.
-Owens Brockaway, 4335 CRB-4-00-12 (January 9, 2002).
+Owens Brockaway, 4335 CRB-4-00-12 (January 9, 2002), rev’d, 262 Conn.
+526 (2003).

 Rayhall v.
-Akim Co., Inc., 4321 CRB-2-00-12 (November 5, 2001).
+Akim Co., Inc., 4321 CRB-2-00-12 (November 5, 2001), aff’d, 263 Conn.
+328 (2003).

-See, Rayhall, § 31-278, § 31-295 (temporary partial disability benefits payable until multiple injured body parts all reach maximum medical improvement), § 31-298; also cited at Rayhall, § 31-307.
+See, Rayhall, § 31-278, § 31-295 (temporary partial disability benefits payable until multiple injured body parts all reach maximum medical improvement), § 31-298, § 31-307.

 Collins v.
 Bridgeport, 4241 CRB-4-00-5 (June 21, 2001).